-is a little known park located in southern Queensland near the New South
+are located in southern Queensland and Northern New South

-rock-strewn slopes, ridges and flats.
-There are also many steep sided granite
+rock-strewn slopes, ridges, and flats.
+Steep sided granite

 hills, boulders, precariously balanced rocks, and expansive granite outcrops are the main features of these parks.

 Situated in the northern extremity of the New England uplands, with an average elevation of 900m, winters